 2.1.1 Portland State University Vending Machine

 At Portland State University under the ECE department a Vending Machine was retro-fitted to provide a wide range of components, 24/7.
 They employed a method of using zip lock bags and placing a package of components in each bag.
 These bags were then put in a standard snack vending machine like the ones commonly seen at stores and on campuses, like UCT.
-In order to restock the machine, volunteers package these bags with varous components.
+In order to restock the machine, volunteers package these bags with varous ADDING TO THE DOCUMENT components.
 Below is a picture of what is inside the vending machine [1, 2].

 Figure 2.1: The Portlands State Universitys’ component Vending Machine and how components are presented [2].